Type 2 Diabetes Guide

 Your doctor may order one or more of these tests:

 • Random blood sugar test - blood glucose levels are tested randomly throughout the day, regardless of when you last ate.
 In people without diabetes, blood sugar doesn't vary that widely during the day.
 Generally, blood sugar should not rise above 200 mg/dl.
-Blood sugar between 140 mg/dl and 200 mg/dl may indicate pre-diabetes.
+Blood sugar between 140 mg/dl and 200 mg/dl may indicate .

 There is no such thing as a "mild" form of diabetes.
 Diabetes is a chronic disease that needs to be carefully managed to maintain good health.
 Thus, diagnosing diabetes is an important step for those who may be at risk.
-See your doctor immediately if you have risk factors - you may be able to delay or prevent the onset of the disease.
+See your doctor immediately if you have risk factors - you may be able to , delay it, or even prevent the onset of the disease.

 The information on this website is based on our own research and personal experience, and is not a substitute for medical advice.
 Questions about your health and individual situation should be directed to your doctor.